Bay Area Voters Line Up As More In-Person Polling Places Open

-CONTRA COSTA COUNTY (KPIX 5) — For weeks now there has been an intense focus on mail-in ballots, drop boxes, signatures and ballot tracking.
-This weekend, the story is going to be in-person voting as polling places open across the Bay Area.
+SAN FRANCISCO (KPIX) — For weeks now there has been an intense focus on mail-in ballots, drop boxes, signatures and ballot-tracking.
+This weekend, the story is about in-person voting as polling places open across the Bay Area.

 “It feels better,” said Renuka Kapoor in Walnut Creek.
 “I am doing something.
 I am participating, which is something I think people need to do.
 Sending it by mail, it just isn’t personal.”